Sintattica/atk/README.md

 The fine folks at iBuildings were kind enough to transfer the atk-framework.com domain to Sintattica and to give us the sources of two historically valuable resources for ATK: the [forum](http://atk-framework.com/forum/) and the [wiki](http://atk-framework.com/wiki/).

 ### 9.0, 9.1 and 10.0
 Currently there's no documentation for v.
 9 and above.
-If you have some, please contribute to the wiki.
+If you have some, please contribute directly to Github's wiki.